codingforpleasure/Linux_tree/README.md

 https://www.kernel.org/doc/Documentation/trace/ftrace.txt

 ###### step 1:
+Ftrace holds a collection of traces on your system, choose among them: to view all traces type use cat /sys/kernel/debug/tracing/available_events .

+###### step 2:

 Ftrace holds a long list of events, you can configure easily which event you would like to trace. the list of events are in the file available_events.